 A 25MP lens with an aperture of f/2.0 is on the front.
 The camera can take pictures in 3D, which allows you to select different types of light.
 The Chinese manufacturer also launched Animoji, which has been renamed Omoji, but the concept is the same as what was already seen with Apple and then with Samsung.
 All in all, with a pop-up camera in front and on the back , the Find X seems promising in the photo department.

-Built-in VOOC Flash Charge
+Built-in VOOC Flash Charge but no wireless charging

 For those of you who know OPPO, the VOOC Flash Charge Charging Technology isn’t a novelty and has also been integrated into the brand’s new flagship.
 The Find X hides a 3730 mAh non-extractable battery under its body, which can be charged in about 90 minutes.
+You can forget about wireless charging, the Find X doesn't come with it.

 OPPO Find X technical specifications